|Day Use:||Year Round|

 After seeing the garden, you can stroll down a trail to a secluded ocean cove at Simpson Beach or skirt the cliff's edge to see spectacular ocean vistas which often include towering waves crashing against the shoreline after a storm and migrating grey whales.
 On the site of Simpson's vanished mansion, a fully enclosed observation building will allow you to view the ocean and protect you from the weather.
 The observation building has interpretive panels describing the history of the Simpson estate.

 Shore Acres Park is located on the Cape Arago Highway, 13 miles southwest of Coos Bay/North Bend and U.S. Highway 101.
 The park is open every day from 8 a.m. to dusk.
 Please check posted times at park entrance for exact closing times.
 A daily vehicle parking fee is charged.
+Credit cards are not accepted for parking pass purchases at the booth entrance.
 Annual day-use permits are available for purchase.
 An Oregon Pacific Coast Passport or your camping receipt from Sunset Bay State Park or any other Oregon state park campground are accepted as a daily permit.
 Please display the receipt on the driver's side of your dashboard.
 No animals permitted outside of vehicles, with the exception of service animals.